-Waters in particular addresses the apparent conflict between (a) Section 1759 which prohibits the Superior Court from reviewing, reversing, correcting or annulling any order or decision of the Commission or interfering in any respect with the Commission in the performance of its official duties and (b) Section 210652 which provides a personal cause of action to anyone damaged by a public utility failing to do anything required by law.
-Waters
+Waters in particular addresses the apparent conflict between (a) Section 1759 which prohibits the Superior Court from reviewing, reversing, correcting or annulling any order or decision of the Commission or interfering in any respect with the Commission in the performance of its official duties and (b) Section 210652 which provides a personal cause of

 Dist.
 LEXIS 158060 rejecting PG&E's arguments that Section 1759 barred tort claims in federal court.
-Most recently, see Rosen v.
+Most recently, see Gantner v.
+PG&E 2021 U.S. Dist.
+LEXIS 58461 (March 26, 2021) holding that Section 1759 barred claims for damages arising out of public safety power shutoffs approved by the Commission.
+See also, Rosen v.
 Uber Technologies 2016 U.S. Dist.
 LEXIS 21960 (February 22, 2016) holding that Section 1759 required dismissal of unfair competition claims brought in federal court.
+See also In re SDG&E Consol.
+Cases, 2021 U.S. Dist.
+LEXIS 33873 holding that a suit against SDG&E that sought damages bared by limitation of liability in SDG&E Rule 26 contravened Section 1759.

 See also the very recent decision of the Bankruptcy Court in the North District of California in the PG&E Chapter 11 Bankruptcy Proceeding, Gantner v.
 PG&E Corp.
 (In re PG&E Corp.), 2020 Bankr.
 LEXIS 894.
 The plaintiff class's assertion of damages arising out of a public safety power shutoff (PSPS) event was deemed precluded by Section1759.
-See also Doe v.
+Finally, see Doe v.
 Uber Techs., Inc. 2020 U.S. Dist.
 LEXIS 77382.